 Hangout in camera stores.
 They’re full of potential clients.
 True, a lot will be interested in just photography, but some will be interested in video as well.

 Those are just a few examples, but it applies to everything.
 Go where the market is.

 Over 50% of the time when I go to Guitar Center I walk out with connections.
 People working on stuff.
 It doesn’t cost me a dime to walk in, look at gear and mingle…It’s free… do it.

 Here’s a good story I shared on Google plus about a trip to Guitar Center that lead to work.

 Theaters And Venues That Host Plays

-If you’ve never been to a plane go to one.
+If you’ve never been on a play go to one.
 I’m not talking about high school plays I’m talking about professional plays.

 The best part about this gig is what you’ll be able to add to your resume and again… Lots of connections here.

 All you have to do from there is pitch your services.
 Pitching doesn’t mean spam them.
-I hate when people spam me, there’s a huge different between the two.
+I hate when people spam me, there’s a huge difference between the two.